 So, you get the picture.
 It’s a tough day.
 No one is going to care if I don’t write my blog post.
 I could leave it until next week.
 It doesn’t really matter.

 It does matter though.
 It matters to me!

 When we set goals they need to be achievable but they also need to be something we are passionate about.
 Something that drives us to want to achieve them.

 Those who know me well and follow my blog, know I’m passionate about writing.
 It’s what I do now.
 It’s how I connect with others.
 It’s one of the major activities I use to keep the one part of me still actively working…..my brain.

 To achieve my goal of writing this blog, I had to find a way.

-I did consider that option.
+I did consider this option.
 It was a valid option but as I thought about next week, I knew I had other goals I needed to achieve, so it soon became a non-option.
 This was a positive thought process as it forced me to think about strategies to achieve my goal today.

 So I made a 4 step plan:

-- Take my afternoon pain meds;
+- Take extra afternoon pain meds;

 - Wait for an hour so they kick in;